Corporate Governance

 • Ensuring that there is effective communication with shareholders, and that each Director develops and maintains an understanding of the stakeholders’ views.

 The Board recognises the importance of sound corporate governance.
 The Board is satisfied with its composition.
-The Non-Executive Directors bring a wide range of skills and experience to the Company, as well as independent judgment on strategy, risk and performance.
-The independence of each Non-Executive Director is assessed at least annually, and both are considered to be independent at the date of this report.
+The Non-Executive Director brings a wide range of skills and experience to the Company, as well as independent judgment on strategy, risk and performance.
+The independence of each Non-Executive Director is assessed at least annually, and are considered to be independent at the date of this report.

 Departure and ReasonNone